bljustice/udacity-ab-testing/README.md

 ###Measuring Standard Deviation

+The baseline metrics I used for calculating the standard deviations below can be found in this [Google spreadsheet](https://docs.google.com/spreadsheets/d/1MYNUtC47Pg8hdoCjOXaHqF-thheGpUshrFA21BAJnNc/edit#gid=0).

 | Metric | Standard Deviation |
 | ------ | ------------------ |
 | Gross conversion: | .0202 |